Nutrition is the science of how food impacts our life.

-Carbohydrates, which turn into glucose once they’re processed by our digestive system, are what our body uses as its most accessible form of energy.
+Carbohydrates, which turn into glucose once our digestive system processes them, are what our body uses as its most accessible form of energy.

 There are two different types of carbohydrates found in our food today.
 Simple carbs (typically found in processed flour, candy, or soda) are digested quickly, providing a quick spike of energy that doesn’t last long.
-Complex carbs, which are found in fruits, veggies, and whole grains, release more slowly into our bloodstream and provide a more sustained amount of energy.
+Complex carbs, which are an important part of a balanced diet, are found in whole foods like fruits, veggies, and whole grains.
+They are released more slowly into our bloodstream and provide a more sustained amount of energy.

-Proteins are the building blocks of our body’s tissues, helping our muscles, skin, and hair grow effectively.
+Proteins are formed by amino acids, the building blocks of our body’s tissues, helping our muscles, skin, and hair to grow effectively.
 Like fat, they also support the proper functioning of hormones and enzymes that our body needs to survive.

-To learn more about your macros, read our recent article An Introduction to Macros.
+Read this article to learn more about your macros: An Introduction to Macros.

 What are Micronutrients?

 Like macronutrients, micronutrients are essential to the healthy functioning of our bodies.
 However, we need micronutrients in much smaller quantities.
-They are divided into two categories: vitamins, and minerals.
+They are divided into two categories: vitamins, such as Vitamin D and Vitamin C, and minerals, such as calcium, potassium, and phosphorus.
 Our bodies cannot produce most vitamins and minerals, so we must get the daily required amounts through our food.

-We won’t go into too much depth here, but to learn more about micronutrients, read our latest article An introduction to Micros.
+We won’t go into too much depth here, but to learn more about micronutrients, read our article: An Introduction to Micros.

 Fat Soluble vs Water Soluble Vitamins

-Vitamins can be absorbed by our body in two different ways – either through fat or through water.
+Vitamins can be absorbed by our body in two different ways—either through fat or water.